$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies

-Third, most of our applications of $EL_\infty$-algebras involved them only in their hemistrict form, namely as $\ophLie$-algebras.
-This is due to the fact that we were only able to refine the derived bracket construction to a construction of an $\ophLie$-algebra from a differential graded Lie algebra.
-As we explain in \ref{ssec:gen_tensor_hierarchies}, there is a clear indication that some tensor hierarchies originate from $EL_\infty$-algebras that are not $\ophLie$-algebras but that can be obtained from $L_\infty$-algebras.
+Second, most of our applications of $E_2L_\infty$-algebras involved them only in their hemistrict form, namely as $\ophLie_2$-algebras.
+This is due to the fact that we were only able to refine the derived bracket construction to a construction of an $\ophLie_2$-algebra from a differential graded Lie algebra.
+As we explain in \ref{ssec:gen_tensor_hierarchies}, there is a clear indication that some tensor hierarchies originate from $E_2L_\infty$-algebras that are not $\ophLie_2$-algebras but that can be obtained from $L_\infty$-algebras.
 This suggests a much wider generalization of the derived bracket construction, which would be certainly very useful to have.
-In particular, it would allow us to characterize a very large class of $EL_\infty$-algebras for which the problem of defining the kinematical data of higher adjusted gauge theories, such as the data arising in the tensor hierarchies, is fully under control.
-Altogether, we believe that the general picture, both in generalized geometry and in higher gauge theory, will ultimately require using fully fledged $EL_\infty$-algebras.
+In particular, it would allow us to characterize a very large class of $E_2L_\infty$-algebras for which the problem of defining the kinematical data of higher adjusted gauge theories, such as the data arising in the tensor hierarchies, is fully under control.

+Finally, it would be interesting to generalize our $E_2L_\infty$-algebras to contain the weak Lie 3-algebras of~\cite{Dehling:1710.11104} and 2-crossed modules of Lie algebras.
+We note that the latter are not contained in the former weak Lie 3-algebras, and seem to require a much more comprehensive generalization.

-\section{The operads \texorpdfstring{$\ophLie$}{hLie} and \texorpdfstring{$\opEilh$}{Eilh}}
+\section{The operads \texorpdfstring{$\ophLie_2$}{hLie2} and \texorpdfstring{$\opEilh_2$}{Eilh2}}

-We start with the definition of the two Koszul-dual operads $\ophLie$ and $\opEilh$ that underlie our definition of $EL_\infty$-algebras.
-The invocation of operads provides us with a solid mathematical foundation of our constructions; the algebras over the operad $\ophLie$, however, will prove to be very interesting in their own right.
+We start with the definition of the two Koszul-dual operads $\ophLie_2$ and $\opEilh_2$ that underlie our definition of $E_2L_\infty$-algebras.
+The invocation of operads provides us with a solid mathematical foundation of our constructions; the algebras over the operad $\ophLie_2$, however, will prove to be very interesting in their own right.
 For background on operads and Koszul duality, see~\cite{Ginzburg:0709.1228,0821843621,Loday:2012aa} as well as~\cite{Vallette:1202.3245}.
-We stress, however, that more than an intuitive understanding of both topics is not required for our discussion.
+We stress, however, that only an intuitive understanding of both topics is required for our discussion.

-\subsection{The operad \texorpdfstring{$\ophLie$}{hLie}}
+\subsection{The operad \texorpdfstring{$\ophLie_2$}{hLie2}}